Feminist political ecology: Policy critique

-The fragmented design of the SDGs exposes the deep flaws of instrumental rational governance. pointed out that the disconnection between Goal 5 (gender equality) and environmental goals makes clean energy projects ignore the energy needs in the field of household reproduction.
-This paradox stems from liberal pluralism simplifying complex social ecological relationships into quantifiable indicators, ultimately reproducing rather than dissolving structural injustice.
+The fragmented design of the UN's Sustainable Development Goals (SDGs) exposes the deep flaws of instrumental rational governance.
+Scholars have noted that the disconnection between Goal 5 (gender equality) and environmental goals leads to clean energy projects ignoring the energy needs in the field of household reproduction.
+This paradox stems from liberal pluralism simplifying complex socio-ecological relationships into quantifiable indicators, ultimately reproducing rather than dissolving structural injustice.

 The technologically neutral discourse of the EU's Green New Deal conceals institutional exclusion.
-Karpinska and Śmiech (2023) found that the energy poverty of elderly women in Eastern Europe is attributed to individual choices, rather than the access barriers of photovoltaic cooperatives.
-This cognitive distortion stems from neoliberalism reconstructing structural oppression as individual responsibility, making policy design avoid the analysis of power relations.
+Karpinska and Śmiech found that the energy poverty of elderly women in Eastern Europe is attributed to individual choices rather than barriers to access to photovoltaic cooperatives.
+This cognitive distortion stems from neoliberalism reconstructing structural oppression as individual responsibility, thereby avoiding the analysis of power relations in policy design.

 Methodological innovation

-Visualization technology is not only a research tool, but also a political practice of cognitive struggle.
-Dadey's (2022) drone mapping project revealed that the systematic erasure of women's farming areas in the land registration system is essentially violence in the production of knowledge.
+Visualization technology is not only a research tool but also a political practice of cognitive struggle.
+Dadey's drone mapping project revealed that the systematic erasure of women's farming areas in the land registration system constitutes a form of epistemic violence.
 The innovative significance of this approach lies in challenging the cognitive hegemony of state spatial governance, and transforming "informal rights" into political facts that can be claimed.

 The oral history method reconstructs the narratives of the marginalized and deconstructs the objectivity claim of mainstream discourse.
-The intergenerational stories of fisherwomen recorded by the oral history method reconstructs the narratives of the marginalized and deconstructs the objectivity claim of mainstream discourse.
-The intergenerational stories of fisherwomen recorded by Andrews et al. reveal how coastal privatization destroys community livelihood networks, and this narrative constitutes a fundamental challenge to the developmentalist, progressive narrative.
-At the methodological level, the objective facade of quantitative data often conceals the value of women's ecological practices, and narratives can restore the suppressed local ontology. reveal how coastal privatization destroys community livelihood networks, and this narrative constitutes a fundamental challenge to the developmentalist progressive narrative.
+The intergenerational stories of fisherwomen recorded by Andrews et al. reveal how coastal privatization destroys community livelihood networks, and this narrative constitutes a fundamental challenge to the progressive developmentalist narrative.
 At the methodological level, the objective facade of quantitative data often conceals the value of women's ecological practices, and narratives can restore the suppressed local ontology.
+It also reveals how coastal privatization destroys community livelihood networks, and this narrative constitutes a fundamental challenge to developmentalist and progressive narratives.

 Technical politics

 The application of climate technology often replicates existing gender power structures.
-George (2024) pointed out that the design of disaster warning apps is based on the assumption of male mobility, ignoring the digital access barriers of rural women.
-This technology-neutral myth is further embodied in pregnancy health apps, and the cultural biases implicit in the interface design become a new exclusion mechanism.
+George argues that the design of disaster warning apps is based on the assumption of male mobility, ignoring the digital access barriers faced by rural women.
+This technology-neutral myth is further reflected in pregnancy health apps.

 The application of blockchain in fair trade exposes the inherent contradictions of green capitalism.
-The application of blockchain in fair trade exposes the inherent contradictions of green capitalism.
-Although technology can trace the ecological contributions of female producers, its data ownership structure perpetuates the cognitive deprivation of the North towards the South.
-This ethical certification system converts local knowledge into commodities through data capture, but fails to establish a fair mechanism for feedback of interests.
+Although technology can trace the ecological contributions of female producers, its data ownership structure perpetuates the cognitive deprivation of the North in relation to the South.
+This ethical certification system converts local knowledge into commodities through data capture, but fails to establish equitable mechanisms for benefit sharing.